4GeeksAcademy/master-javascript-programming-exercises/exercises/147.1-ObjectToArray/README.md

   hasPets : true
 }
 ```

-Function's return value (output) :
+## Example output

 ```Js
 ['name', 'age', 'hasPets']
 ```

+## 💡 Hints:

-Do not use `Object.keys` to solve this prompt.
++ Do not use `Object.keys` to solve this prompt.

-Note that your function should be able to handle any object passed in it.
++ Note that your function should be able to handle any object passed in it.
 E.g. it should also handle an input like:

+## Example input:

 ```Js
 {